korupso/OVinder/documents/scrum-questions.md

 This time the error is an InvalidArgumentError caused by the HERE Platform Data Extension API in the service namespace.
 Apparently I have not given the correct arguments in the correct order or the correct count.
 I will continue to read the documentation on Fleet Telematics Advanced Data Sets that the API is using.

+## 03.07.2020
+**What did I do today?**
+I have written 4 use cases and also the list of people who support me with this project.
+I also have read more of the documentation on HERE Maps and have figured out the parameters for a method, that's been making my head hurt.

+**What will I do after the weekend?**
+I'll create a table for the tools I've used and their licenses in the first hour of the day.
+Afterwards I'll add the remaining small parts of the documentation until lunch time.
+The rest of the day I'll spend on making the map work.

+**What hinders my progress?**
+I do not currently have an obvious error, but the map doesn't show anyways.
+I'll have another read in the documentation until I find some useful information on how to fix that problem.
+Maybe I'll create a StackOverflow question, if I don't find anything.